 Go beyond green to learn about the sustainability values that will move us towards a more sustainable future.
-This graduate level course is offered free.
+These graduate level courses are offered free.
 Read more about the courses.
 Check out the syllabus and learn how to obtain graduate credit in our FAQ.

 Associate Professor Rob Fleming is a LEED® Accredited Professional and a registered architect with over 20 years’ experience of teaching, research and practice in sustainable design.
 He is the co-creator and Director of the award winning Master of Science in Sustainable Design Program at Philadelphia University.
 Rob is a Sustainability Fellow at Re:Vision Architecture in Philadelphia where he consults and facilitates integrated design charrettes.
 Professor Fleming is the author the book Design Education for a Sustainable Future published by Routledge/Earthscan.